tomconn/personal-website/README.md

        *   Test reCAPTCHA requirement on all forms.
        *   Test expired activation link (wait an hour or manually change expiry in D1).

-### Session Cleanup Worker (Recommended)
+### Session Cleanup Worker

-To prevent the `sessions` table from growing indefinitely with expired sessions, it's recommended to set up a Cloudflare Worker Cron Trigger to periodically delete old sessions.
+To prevent the `sessions` table from growing indefinitely with expired sessions, set up a Cloudflare Worker Cron Trigger to periodically delete old sessions.
 This Worker runs separately from your main Cloudflare Pages functions.

 **Setup Steps:**